JustDenali/denali-gym/README.md

 ---------------------------------------------
 If you want to change the animations, it is also done in client.lua   Use this dictionary or one similar https://alexguirre.github.io/animations-list/

-I also currently use nh-context, but will be switching to qb-menu soon.
-Without using nh-context or adding in qb-menu, the script will not work.
-Here is nh-context https://github.com/nerohiro/nh-context

 ---------------------------------------------
 Important!
 You need a gym membership for the you to be able to use the equipment.
 Make sure to add to your shared/items.lua ['gym_membership'] = {['name'] = 'gym_membership', ['label'] = 'Gym Membership', ['weight'] = 0, ['type'] = 'item',  ['image'] = 'gym_membership.png',  ['unique'] = true, ['useable'] = true, ['shouldClose'] = true, ['combinable'] = nil, ['description'] = 'Gym Membership for Pump and Run'},